 What are the symptoms?

-Kawasaki disease (KD) is diagnosed when a patient runs a fever of 101°F – 104°F and above for at least five days.
+Kawasaki disease (KD) is diagnosed when a patient runs a fever of at least 100.4°F and above for at least five days.
 (If the fever isn’t treated, it can last up to 11 days.)
 The fever is accompanied by at least four of the following five symptoms:

-- A rash over the torso, especially in the groin area.
+- A rash over the torso and extremities.

 - Redness and swelling of the palms and soles of the feet when the illness starts.
-Light peeling of the skin on the fingertips and toes occurs in the second and third weeks.
+Peeling of the skin on the fingertips and toes occurs in the second and third weeks.
 Larger pieces of skin can peel off the hands and feet as well.

 - Bloodshot eyes that can be sensitive to light.

-- Swollen lymph glands in the neck (one large lymph node that measures more than 1.5 centimeters ).
+- Swollen lymph glands in the neck usually on one side and measuring more than 1.5 centimeters.
 Sometimes the neck feels stiff.

 - Irritation and inflammation of the mouth, lips and throat.
 “Strawberry” tongue – the tongue is bumpy and red with enlarged taste buds.